 The Company considers all demand deposits, cashier's checks, money market accounts, and certificates of deposit with a maturity of three months or less to be cash equivalents.
-Amounts included in restricted cash represent (1) certain security deposits received from tenants at the inception of their leases; (2) cash required to be held by a third-party lender as a reserve for debt service; and (3) funds held by the Company related to tenant reimbursements.
+Amounts included in restricted cash represent certain security deposits received from tenants at the inception of their leases and funds held by the Company related to certain tenant reimbursements.
 The following table provides a reconciliation of the Company's cash and cash equivalents and restricted cash that sums to the total of those amounts at the end of the periods presented on the Company's accompanying Condensed Consolidated Statements of Cash Flows: